Hannibal (slave ship): The voyage of 1696–1697

 The Hannibal's next slave-trading voyage (and her last) was undertaken in 1696 under the command of Captain William Hill.
 This slaving voyage ended in a crew mutiny off the coast of Africa.
-Before Captain Hill was able to commence trading upon the coast and purchase 700 enslaved Africans at Cape Coast Castle a crew mutiny occurred onboard the ship, on 1 and 2 January 1697.
+Before Captain Hill was able to commence trading upon the coast and purchase 700 enslaved Africans at Whydah a crew mutiny occurred onboard the ship, on 1 and 2 January 1697.